wpbeaverworld/wpbw-beaver-lister/README.md

 # Installation

-1. Click on "Clone or Download" button and donwload the zip file.
+1. Click on "Clone or Download" button and download the zip file.
 2. Now login to your site's Dashboard and go to Plugins->Add New page.
 Click on upload link, browse the zip file and then hit on install now button.
 3. Click on activate link and activate the plugin.
 4. After activating the plugin